 Irvin Mayfield's "New Orleans as Discourse" class at UNO allows participating students the ability to interview professionals and icons in the New Orleans cultural community (Art, Humanities and Music) about their areas of expertise.
 Find out more >>

 Irvin Mayfield teaches a Jazz Composition & Arranging Independent Study at UNO.
 For more information, please contact Emily Fredrickson (email@example.com).

 IRVIN MAYFIELD'S BIANNUAL LECTURES

-Each semester, UNO Professor of Professional Practice and Grammy Award winner Irvin Mayfield hosts an on-campus lecture focusing on topics such as art, literacy, and the development of great ideas.
-Past events have involved community leaders such as New Orleans Convention and Visitors Bureau President and CEO Stephen Perry, Urban League of Greater New Orleans President and CEO Nolan Rollins, and UNO President Peter Fos.
+Each semester, Irvin Mayfield hosts an on-campus lecture focusing on topics such as art, literacy and the development of great ideas.
+Past events have involved community leaders such as New Orleans Convention and Visitors Bureau President and CEO Stephen Perry, former Urban League of Greater New Orleans President and CEO Nolan Rollins, and UNO President Peter Fos.

 NOJI is in the development stages of a Jazz Archive honoring the Jazz Masters of New Orleans.

 Through NOJI and the Capital One-New Beginnings Charter Schools Network, NOJO is designing a Jazz Curriculum that was initially taught to Pre-Kindergarten and Kindergarten students.
 The curriculum examines the sounds of Jazz, contributors to Jazz and Jazz instruments.

 "Music Inside Out" is a look at the music of New Orleans and its influence around the world.
 Each class at The University of New Orleans features a live performance and interview with a local musician or band.
 Find out more >>